User Guide

 Dislike how the current list of tags is displayed?

-Sort the tags by their names in alphanumerical order by typing a single tagsort
+Sort the tags by their names in alphanumerical order by typing a single tagsort word on the command line.

 Note: